BoTaylorZhou/BoTaylorZhou.github.io/_pages/about.md

 # 🔬 Researches

 Our research focuses on rational inattention (RI) and its applications to transportation, control, and AI.
-RI is proposed by the Nobel Prize Laureate Christopher A. Sims, which provides a theoretical framework for analysing how decision-makers optimally acquire and process information when attention is limited and information is costly.
+RI is proposed by the Nobel Prize Laureate Christopher A. Sims (October 21, 1942 - March 14, 2026), which provides a theoretical framework for analysing how decision-makers optimally acquire and process information when attention is limited and information is costly.
 It mainly has two specific models: Gaussian and non-Gaussian models.
 Our main research directions include, but no limited to:

 **1. RI for Transport**